 - Bloody vomit

-People older than 65 may have increased risk for some side effects, particularly infections and gastrointestinal bleeding.
+People older than age 65 may have increased risk for some side effects, particularly infections and gastrointestinal bleeding.

 What does the test result mean?

 An MPA level that is higher than the therapeutic range may cause toxicity.
 A level that is below the range may lead to rejection of the transplanted organ.
-Depending on the results, a health practitioner may adjust the dose that the person is given.
+Depending on the results, a healthcare practitioner may adjust the dose that the person is given.

 Monitoring blood levels can help establish the range in which mycophenolic acid is therapeutic for a particular individual (i.e., individualize therapy).
 The level at which the person has minimal side effects but is not rejecting the organ is the target range for that person.
 If other immunosuppressants and/or drugs are added or illnesses occur, the healthcare provider can adjust the dose of mycophenolic acid, if necessary, until the blood level falls within the individualized therapeutic range for this person.